Skip to main content

 Accountability – we make ourselves available to our users through multiple avenues if there are any questions or concerns about their data.

-Control – we provide tools that allow our users to inquire what data we have about the user, to update the data we hold, to retrieve the data, and, if the user chooses, to delete the data.
+Control – we provide tools that allow our users to inquire as to what data we have about the user, to update the data we hold, to retrieve the data, and, if the user chooses, to delete the data.

 DHI engages a Data Protection Officer who assists our brands with compliance and keeps the company updated on the constantly evolving world of data privacy.
 This allows the company to keep pace with changing rules and regulations, and ensures our users are provided with the most up to date rights and protections possible.